 We have shared documents on Google Drive such as the upcoming schedule, the meeting script, etc.

-We recommend purchasing physical copies of the literature from our local Atlanta-Area Intergroup as this helps to support them.
+We recommend purchasing physical copies of the literature from our local Atlanta-Area Intergroup.
+If they don’t have something you need, or you’d like a digital copy, take a look at aa.org.
+If you are able to afford purchasing a copy of the literature in any form, we recommend you do so as that helps to support the program.
 If that doesn’t work for you, digital copies are available here:

 |Alcoholics Anonymous, a.k.a. the “Big Book”||Free||Kindle|